Sherri, Don't Fail Me Now!

-"Sherri, Don't Fail Me Now!" is a song by British rock band Status Quo, released as a single in October 1994.
-It was included on their 21st studio album, Thirsty Work.
+"Sherri, Don't Fail Me Now!" is a song by British rock band Status Quo, released as a single in October 1994 by Polydor Records.
+It was included on their 21st studio album, Thirsty Work (1994).

+Critical reception

+Upon the release of the single, Alan Jones from Music Week wrote, "Another highly professional and typical Quo performance on a cheerful enough rocker.
+Certain to bring their fanbase out, but lacks the magic ingredient to attract others."